From Interview with Wendy Rains, by Carol Forest

 Dan conducted the first 3 training sessions in the Spring, with the promise of starting up again in late fall, when most people return to town from summers away.
 In the meantime, Wendy did a lot of legal research and spent time creating this website, discussing ideas of how to proceed, and laying out a longer term plan for the group.

-Thanks to friend and volunteer Tracy Durland, Wendy was put in touch with Camille Adair, an RN who has devoted her life in the US creating and putting into action her Solace training workshops.
+Thanks to friend and volunteer Tracy Durland, Wendy was put in touch with Camille Adair, an RN who has devoted her life in the US to creating and putting into action her Solace training workshops.
 She has also produced a documentary, Solace: Wisdom of the Dying.

 (Taken from an interview with Wendy, by Carole Forest)